Deep conditional distribution learning via conditional F\"ollmer flow: Numerical Studies

 \subsection{Real Data Analysis II}

-We apply our proposed ODE-based method to high-dimensional conditional generation problems.
+We apply our proposed method to high-dimensional conditional generation problems.
 We work on the MNIST handwritten digits dataset, which contains 60000 images for training \citep{lecun1998mnist}.
 Each image is represented as a 28 × 28 matrix with gray color intensity from 0 to 1, and paired with a label in $\{0, 1, \ldots , 9\}$ indicating the corresponding digit.
 We flatten the 28 x 28 pixel matrix into a vector to represent $\mathbf{X} \in \mathbb{R}^{784}$.
 We perform on two tasks: generating images by classes and reconstructing missing parts of images from partial observations.
+For conditional generation, we utilize one-hot labels as conditions.
+For image inpainting, we treat the conditional observation as an additional input channel.
+For all the deep generative methods (our proposed method, Trigonometric, VE-SDE, VAE and WGAN), we use the Adam algorithm with a learning rate of 0.001 to train the models.
+It is noteworthy that such high-dimensional image-related problems often exceed the scope of traditional density estimation methods.